A diffusive origin for the cosmic-ray spectral hardening reveals signatures of a nearbysource in the leptons and protons data: Discussion

-A further important point is the number of nearby sources that we may expect to contribute to the high-energy part of the leptonic and hadronic spectra.
+In this context, we want to comment on the number of nearby SNRs that we may expect to contribute to the high-energy part of the leptonic and hadronic spectra.
 We remark that a limited number of young sources exist in the vicinity of the Sun, and they may also provide a sizable contribution to the observed fluxes.
 In particular, we emphasize the possible role of the young type II Supernova Remnant in the southern constellation Vela.
 The young age of this accelerator ($\simeq 1.1 \cdot 10^4 \, \mathrm{yr}$) restricts its potential signature in the lepton spectrum at energies as large as $\sim 10^4\, \mathrm{GeV}$, thus not limiting our proposed scenario.
 However, its presence could constrain the parameters involved in the luminosity function and in the energy-dependent release time.
 Indeed, a rough calculation of its emission based on our reference transport setup has revealed a predicted flux that is strongly dependent on the parameters of the model, and that can span between a negligible contribution --- as small as more than 2 orders of magnitude below the level of the data points --- and a dominant one.
 However, a detailed modeling of this object constrained by multi-wavelength data is beyond the scope of the present work.

 Moreover, we are confident that more accurate data in this domain --- $E \sim 1 - 50 \, \mathrm{TeV}$, subject of interest for the \textit{Cherenkov Telescope Array} (CTA) --- expected in the near future will help to disentangle the question, possibly revealing the presence of a spectral feature.